HaifaM90/frontend-nanodegree-mobile-portfolio/README.md

 1. Move the analytics js script to the bottom of HTML file
 2. Add meta tag for cache control
 3. Add media attribute for print.css link
+4. replace imgs with link as resource with saved img
+5. minify js, css and HTML (but when you asked me for uncorrupted index.html I unminify it )

 #### Part 2: Optimize Frames per Second in pizza.html